 There is one special component that you will need, the LMC6482.
 Go to the group "Physics 307L - Simulating Chaos with Chua's Circuit" and you should see a shared circuit called "Chua's Circuit - Starter."

 Copy this to your account so that you can modify it and build the circuit around the LMC6482.
 You should be able to build a Multisim circuit that is identical to the diagram in the pdf describing the circuit.

 Note: There is also a completed Chua's circuit in the same group folder, which you can compare to the one that you build.
+If you have less than 1 hour left, you can copy this circuit and use it so you can complete the measurements.

 Use the probes to measure the voltages across the two capacitors.

-Display the voltage across $C_1$ on channel 1, and then across $C_2$ on channel 2.
+Display the voltage across C_1 on channel 1, and then across C_2 on channel 2.

-The behavior we want to see is in plotting these two voltages against each other (like we plotted voltage vs current in the previous example.
+The behavior we want to see is in plotting these two voltages against each other, like we plotted voltage vs current in the previous example.
 If we had built this in lab, we would change the oscilloscope display mode to XY.
 Instead, we can download the time-series data and make plots in another program (like we did for the simple circuit).

 Vary the resistance, R (the top resistor in the circuit), and make "XY" plots of the two voltages.
-Make sure you understand what you're seeing before you proceed.

-Describe what you are seeing, for each value you try for R. Many behaviors can be observed including dc equilibrium, period doubling, single Rossler-type attractor, strange attractor (double scroll), large limit cycle beyond the double scroll.
+Q4.
+Describe what you are seeing, for several values of R. Many behaviors can be observed including dc equilibrium, period doubling, single Rossler-type attractor, strange attractor (double scroll), large limit cycle beyond the double scroll.

-Q10.
-By varying the resistance, determine the minimum $(R{min})$ and maximum $(R{max})$ values of the variable resistance that give chaotic behavior (i.e., two distinct attractors should be evident).
+Q5.
+By varying the resistance, determine the minimum (R{min}) and maximum (R{max}) values of the variable resistance that give chaotic behavior (i.e., two distinct attractors should be evident).